-- The Alliance for African Partnership is a new initiative at MSU that will develop a collaborative and cross-disciplinary platform for addressing today's global challenges.
+- The Alliance for African Partnership is developing a collaborative and crossdisciplinary platform for addressing today's global challenges.
 The Alliance is developing new models of engagement for shared research while enhancing the resources and capacities of African universities, institutions, and scholars.
-Formally launched in May 2016 this alliance builds off MSU's longstanding work in Africa and will serve as a model for Africa-led partnerships, cross-disciplinary research, and applying science and the humanities to development challenges. - More than 170 faculty across 65 departments are engaged in projects and programs in Latin America and the Caribbean, ranging from study abroad opportunities for undergraduates to research projects in agriculture, health, and engineering.
+Formally launched in May 2016, this alliance builds off MSU's longstanding work in Africa and will serve as a model for Africa-led partnerships, cross-disciplinary research, and applying science and the humanities to development challenges. - More than 170 faculty across 65 departments are engaged in projects and programs in Latin America and the Caribbean, ranging from study abroad opportunities for undergraduates to research projects in agriculture, health, and engineering.
 Programs include MSU's College of Osteopathic Medicine annual trip to Peru to work with Peruvian physicians and researchers and an agreement signed in 2016 between MSU and Mexico's Council of Science and Technology that will fund Mexican students to pursue Masters and PhD studies at MSU. - MSU plays a leading role in the federal government's Feed the Future initiative to help fight global hunger and poverty and create sustainable and safe agricultural opportunities in developing countries.
 A few examples of MSU's work in this area include a \$10 million grant from the U.S. Agency for International Development (USAID) to lead the Feed the Future Innovation Lab for Food Security Policy.
-This is a partnership with the International Food Policy Research Institute in Washington, D.C. and South Africa's University of Pretoria; a \$16.3 million federal grant from the Borlaug Higher Education Agricultural Research and Development program to train a new generation of agricultural scientists in developing countries; and a \$5.8 million USAID grant to improve potato production in Bangladesh and Indonesia.
+This is a partnership with the International Food Policy Research Institute in Washington, D.C. and South Africa's University of Pretoria; a \$16.3 million federal grant from the Borlaug Higher Education Agricultural Research and Development program to train a new generation of agricultural scientists in developing countries; and a \$5.8 million USAID grant to improve potato production in Bangladesh and Indonesia. - In 2018, the Peace Corps announced that MSU ranked No. 17 among large schools for the agency's Top Volunteer-Producing Colleges and Universities list.
+There are 47 Spartans currently volunteering worldwide.
+Peace Corps volunteers make an impact in communities around the world and return to the United States with new, highly sought-after skills and an enterprising spirit that leverages their education and strengthens their communities.